deepin-community/cargo/src/doc/src/reference/config.md

 Sets the path to the root directory for installing executables for [`cargo install`].
 Executables go into a `bin` directory underneath the root.

+To track information of installed executables, some extra files, such as `.crates.toml` and `.crates2.json`, are also created under this root.

 The default if not specified is Cargo's home directory (default `.cargo` in your home directory).